 Summer is coming to an end soon and unless you are home schooling or sending your child to a school tailored to their needs, mothers of children with disabilities or mental health issues are experiencing the stress of starting over with new teachers, new classmates and new problems for their child.
 Our lack of control over what happens with our children once they step on campus brings sleepless nights to us all.
 I get it.
 I’ve been there and survived that and I’d like to share some ideas on how to help make the transition a little easier.

 - First order of business: celebrate the transition with your child!
 Make the preparations for school fun.
 Shop for school supplies early and involve your child in the process.
 Avoid the last-minute rush to Target and stock up ahead of time for the best selection.
 As soon as the school distributes a supply list, get it done.
-If you can order it all on Amazon, even better!
+If you can order it all online, even better!
 Remember to get any new clothes or a haircut if needed.
 The earlier the better so there is less stress leading up to their first day back.

 - Start adjusting sleep schedules and routines now.
 If you’re like most of us, summers are filled with different activities and schedules that may not fit what the school year demands.
 Now is the time to start rolling back the clock.
 Start to wake up your child earlier, have lunch at the same time as the school schedule and get them to bed on time.